 Construct infiltration trenches only after the site has been stabilized.
 Never use trenches as temporary sediment traps during construction.
 Use diversion berms or staked and lined hay bales around the perimeter of the trenches during their construction.
 Excavate and build the trench manually or with light earth-moving equipment.
 Deposit all excavated material downgradient of the trench to prevent re-deposition during runoff events.

-Line the sides and bottom of the trench with permeable geotextile fabric.
-Twelve inches of sand (clean, fine aggregate) may be substituted or used in addition on the bottom.
-Place one to three inches of clean, washed stone in the lined trench and lightly compact the stone with plate compactors, to within approximately one foot of the surface.
+Place twelve inches of sand (clean, fine aggregate) on the bottom.
+Place one to three inches of clean, washed stone in the trench and lightly compact the stone with plate compactors, to within approximately one foot of the surface.
 Place fabric filter over the top, with at least a 12- inch overlap on both sides.
+While fabric may be placed over the top, never place fabric in the bottom or on the sides.
 An underground trench may be filled with topsoil and planted.
 A surface trench may be filled with additional aggregate stone.

 Divert drainage away from the infiltration trench until the contributing drainage area is fully stabilized, including full establishment of any vegetation.